Photo ©Focus Features

 Before reading on, here is your first and final spoiler warning.
 However, since the source material has been around for about two hundred and five years, I think it’s okay.

-The film follows Emma Woodhouse (Anna Taylor-Joy) as she meddles in the love lives of her friends.
+The film follows Emma Woodhouse (Anya Taylor-Joy) as she meddles in the love lives of her friends.
 After her close friend and governess marries and moves out, Emma finds companionship in Harriet Smith (Mia Goth), who Emma tries to set up with Vicar Elton (Josh O’Conner), who has a much higher status than Harriet.
 However, Harriet is in love with Robert Martin (Conner Swindells), a local tenant farmer to Emma’s sister’s husband’s brother, George Knightley (Johnny Flynn).

 Confused?
 Here’s a handy graph, courtesy of The Guardian: